Here's a teaser of new music from Foo Fighters

 — Foo Fighters (@foofighters) April 12, 2023

 Speculation around who will be drumming for the Foos from now on remains, but Pearl Jam‘s Matt Cameron recently shot down rumours that he’d be joining the band.
+This came after Radio X DJ Chris Moyles apologised to Grohl for revealing that a new Foo Fighters album was on the way.

+“I don’t know what to say without getting in trouble, I don’t know what to say without people going, ‘what?’, I don’t know what to say without looking stupid…I don’t know what people want me to say,” he said on air.

+“I think people want me to say, ‘yes, I can’t say anything else, I can’t say anymore but yes, I’m telling you there is a new album coming out in March this year.’
+I’m not going to say any of that.
+Look, all I will say is this.
+I can’t say anymore…anyway, sorry Dave.
+I’m really sorry Dave.”

 Revealing their plans to continue without Hawkins earlier this year, the band posted: “Foo Fighters were formed 27 years ago to represent the healing power of music and a continuation of life.
 And for the past 27 years our fans have built a worldwide community, a devoted support system that has helped us all get through the darkest of times together.
 A place to share our joy and our pain, our hopes and fears, and to join in a chorus of life together through music.